ericminikel/cureffi/_posts/2015-02-11-organic-chemistry-07.markdown

 *These are my notes from lecture 7 of Harvard's Chemistry 20: Organic Chemistry course, delivered by Dr. Ryan Spoering on February 11, 2015.*

-PSet due Monday even though no class due to president's day Material compressed to today / Friday.
-Then midterm exam.

 ### Acid-base chemistry

 Consider this: